theloniustrout/danstore/README.md

 # RaspberryProduce

+<br><br>
-Is a store for the production of village infrastructure & cottage industry tools centered on Linux/Python control & automation of: information, electromagnetic, fluid, & mechanical work: [pbox automation, Cyclone fluid, VESC electrical power conversion ] tools.
+Is a store for gathering the best RPI Zero tools for the production of village infrastructure & cottage industry tools for  control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python, [Cyclone](http://cyclone-power.com) steam power & fluid energy storage & conversion, [VESC](http://vesc-project.com) electrical power conversion.

+<br><br>

 ![Alt text](images/pbox.png)

-The unifying product/concept for the store is a new class of PC, codename pbox.
+The unifying concept for the store is a new class of PC, codenamed pbox.
 The PC is itself a prototyping environment that through subtraction evolves to the prototype & production tool.

 Backplane is shared GPIO for Hats utilizing Pimoroni backplane & I2C devices with two sizes of JST plugs for Sparkfun & Adafruit.
 Open, portable, low profile.
+Nothing new or fancy; just an entropy reducer to simplify the process & a collection of th best stuff in one place.

 <br><br>
 ![Alt text](images/pbox_populated.png)